hjy1210/node-postgres/README.md

 6. node_hero=>INSERT INTO items(text, complete) values('Hon', true);
 7. Implement a restful website with express-generator.

+Note: Default encoding of command prompt is auto, which can not display utf8 characters when using psql.
+Walk around methods are:
+1. chcp 65001
+2. set PGCLIENTENCODING=utf8
+3. psql *database*

 ## test application

 ## create remote website with postgres add-on